Plumsail/orgchart-docs/source/general/gdpr-compliance.rst

 Customers are the only ones who can control local storage work in the browser and disable or clean it at any wished time.

-To learn more about Plumsail Org Chart for Office 365 privacy policy, please, read the section `Org Chart for Office 365 Privacy Policy <privacy-policy.rst>`_ .
+To learn more about Plumsail Org Chart for Office 365 privacy policy, please, read the section `Org Chart for Office 365 Privacy Policy <privacy-policy-o365.html>`_.